Factory Acts: Factory and Workshop Act 1901

-Minimum working age is raised to 12.
+The Factory and Workshop Act 1901 (1 Edw.
+7. c.
+22) raised the minimum working age to 12.
 The act also introduced legislation regarding the education of children, meal times, and fire escapes.

 Children could also take up a full-time job at the age of 13 years old.

 Review in 1910

 By 1910, Sidney Webb reviewing the cumulative effect of century of factory legislation felt able to write: